 .,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,., .,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,., .,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.,.

 She couldn't say she was having the best time, but at least she wasn't having the worst.

-She wished she weren't such a lady and could willingly guzzle down the slim glass of wine in her hand and teach the up class people around her how to take a drink.
+She wished she could guzzle down the wine in her hand and teach the upper-class people around her how to take a drink.
 However, she was invited to Cinderella's wedding by the princess Snow White herself and didn't want to cause a scene that would embarrass her.
-The lady and her husband had been too kind to her for her to do that, taking her in when she returned to the land from her travels and being the greatest friends she could ask for.
+The lady and her husband had been too kind to her for her to do that, taking her in when she returned to the land from her travels and being the greatest hosts she could ask for.